xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 e.
 Implicit-explicit partitioning

-### Source code (specification of algebraic solvers)
+### Specification of algebraic solvers

-Open the file `HandsOn2.cpp`.
-This is nearly identical to `HandsOn1.cpp` from the first lesson, with all relevant changes indicated by the comment `***** UPDATED FROM HandsOn1 *****`.
+Once your code is set up to run an explicit method, it is not difficult to switch to an implicit or IMEX solver.
+All of the relevant changes for this in our examples today are in the file [HandsOn2.cpp][4], and are indicated by the comment `***** UPDATED FROM HandsOn1 *****`.
+The main steps are:

-Specific changes in `ComputeSolutionARK` include:
+1. Move specification of the ODE right-hand side function to the *implicit* argument when creating the integrator, or supply separate routines that should be used for the IMEX splitting of the ODE right-hand side.

-* Specifies either `ComputeRhsAdvDiff()` as the ODE right-hand side (*fully implicit* integration), or specifies two routines `ComputeRhsAdv()` and `ComputeRhsDiff()` for an IMEX splitting of the ODE right-hand side.
-By default, the problem is run in fully implicit mode.
+   This is done [here][12] in our example, where we either supply `ComputeRhsAdvDiff()` for *fully implicit* integration, or specifies two routines `ComputeRhsAdv()` and `ComputeRhsDiff()` for an IMEX splitting of the ODE right-hand side.

+2. To use the default Newton nonlinear solver, you must specify which linear solver module should be used to solve the inner linear systems of equations.

-* When using the default inexact Newton nonlinear solver for implicit stage calculations, it creates and attaches an un-preconditioned GMRES iterative linear solver for solution of each Newton linear system.
+   In our example, we create and attach an un-preconditioned GMRES iterative linear solver for this purpose [here][13].

+3. Alternately, you may select an alternate nonlinear solver module to use instead of Newton.

-* Or if requested, it creates and attaches an accelerated fixed-point nonlinear solver for implicit stage calculations.
+   In our example, if requested we attach an accelerated fixed-point nonlinear solver (with no inner linear solver needed) [here][14].

 ### Linear stability revisited